 “There can be hundreds of bulbs in the backlight, or millions in the display in OLED TVs, so turning them down will lower your bills, but that can make the picture harder to see.”

-As well as changing your TV settings, you can also cut costs by reviewing the way you watch telly and what you watch.
+As well as changing your TV settings, you can also cut costs by reviewing the way you watch TV and what you watch.
+Here are some tips:

-Be on the lookout for the best broadband deals so you can bag the best price.
-In a lot of cases you can get your TV package, phone line and internet in one price and some deals come with great perks.
+- Be on the lookout for the best broadband deals so you can bag the best price.

-You should also review your current TV package.
+- Review your current TV package.
 Check what you are paying for and whether you still need all of the channels.
 You might find you can cut down on your package.
-The best thing to do is call your provider and haggle – ask what the best price they can do for what you want.
+The best thing to do is call your provider and haggle – ask for the best price they can do for what you want.

-It’s also worthwhile checking how much you’re paying for TV subscriptions.
+- Check how much you are paying for TV subscriptions.
 Streaming giants like Netflix, Amazon Prime and Disney+ are popular and convenient, but the costs could be adding up.
 See if you can get any of those subscriptions for cheaper.

-Finally, make use of free trials.
+- Make use of free trials.
 If you’ve been really wanting to try a subscription out but it doesn’t fit your budget, sign up for a free trial.
-The big caveat here is do not forget to cancel before the trial expires, otherwise you might be charged full price the month after.
-Always read the terms and conditions first.
+The big caveat here is do not forget to cancel before the trial expires, otherwise, you might be charged full price the month after.
+Always make sure to read the terms and conditions first.

 With high energy costs, it’s difficult to save loads by simply changing your TV picture setting.
 However, have a look at our energy-saving tips to help you use less gas and electricity at home.

 You can also make use of our appliance cost calculator to find out how much your household appliances are adding to your energy bill.
 Compare appliances like the tumble dryer or dehumidifier to see which one is cheaper for your home.

 If you’re struggling to pay your energy bills, here’s how to find help with energy costs.